 Stuart Turton’s The Last Murder at the End of the World is still not as good as his debut – The Seven Deaths of Evelyn Hardcastle – but Emory is such a great hero to root for that I still kinda loved it.
 It also helped that the island setting was so vivid and evocative to me.
 It reminded me of that time in primary school when you have to draw a map of an island with coordinates, and I loved the idea of a single place with all of the world’s natural features – mountains! volcanoes! jungles! quicksand! – all crammed together.
 Anyway, this story is about the curious, inquisitive villager Emory trying to solve a murder in a post-apocalyptic world where everyone’s memories have been wiped.
 There’s also an omnipresent AI narrator, Abi, a countdown to humanity’s extinction thanks to a deadly advancing fog, and so many twists and turns that I would have to re-read the book to remember everything properly.
 But I can think of worse things to do…

 I wish I had a better memory for plots in general, because then I would have enjoyed linking up the characters from Emily St John Mandel’s The Glass Hotel with its sorta sequel, Sea of Tranquility, which I accidentally read first in 2022.
 As it is, I still really enjoyed this novel about half-siblings Paul and Vincent, whose lives briefly converge while working at a hotel on Vancouver Island in Canada.
-Mostly, however, their stories are separate but intertwined, as Paul is forever haunted by a terrible incident from his student days and Vincent becomes trophy ‘wife'(ish) to a Bernie Madoff-esque character running a Ponzi scheme.
+Mostly, however, their stories are separate but intertwined, as Paul is forever haunted by a terrible incident from his student days and Vincent becomes a trophy ‘wife'(ish) to a Bernie Madoff-esque character who is running a giant Ponzi scheme.
 To be honest, I’m always nervous writing about Emily St John Mandel books, because I fear Todd will come running to ask what it was “really about”.
 I don’t know exactly, Todd, but I’m still down for another one.

 I have so much to say about Naomi Novik’s Uprooted.
 This is partly just because I read it shortly after Randi, so we could actually discuss it while it was still fresh in our minds.
 But I was also struck by a well-written review on Goodreads by someone who absolutely loathed it thanks to the ‘abusive’ relationship between the ‘Dragon’ – a cold, seemingly ageless wizard who guards over the local village from his tower – and seventeen year old Agnieszka, the latest in a long line of village girls who is selected by the Dragon to live with him in the tower for ten years.
-Of course, in an obvious sense, the reviewer is clearly right, and I respect anyone who decides this book just isn’t for him.
+Of course, in an obvious sense, the reviewer is clearly right, and I respect anyone who decides this book just isn’t for them.
 But fundamentally, the most magical thing about Novik – just as with Spinning Silver – is her ability to draw you in to a completely different, much more feudal mindset of interlinking rights and obligations which is utterly alien to how a modern character would experience the world.

 If you can embrace this, then Uprooted is a gripping story about the development of Agnieszka’s own magic and the terrifying menace of the Wood.
 I loved the descriptions of magic being performed – the best I’ve ever read – and although the contrast between the Dragon and Agnieszka shades a little close to the ‘women are more natural and intuitive’ trope, Novik avoids making anything too one-sided.
 My main criticisms of the book are two-fold.
 Firstly, I did not buy Agnieszka’s friend Kaisa as a character.
 She seemed surprisingly underdeveloped compared to everyone else, and seemed to exist solely so that Agnieszka could be protective of her.
 Secondly, the magic system itself was too vague for me, so it was never quite clear why some things were possible and others were not.
 I also feel that the ‘corruption’ of the Wood could have been pushed even further.
 But these niggles just illustrate how strongly Novik’s writing implants itself in my head.
 Highly recommended if you enjoyed Spinning Silver (looking at you, Reema).